-CBD oil can be produced from either marijuana or industrial hemp, both of which are varieties of the cannabis plant.
-Although both marijuana and hemp contain CBD, CBD extracts from each of these plants can be entirely different.
+CBD oil can be produced from either marijuana plant or industrial hemp.
+Although both marijuana and hemp products contain CBD, CBD extracts from each of these plants can be entirely different.
 You may be wondering how they are different.
 In short, marijuana extracts are low in CBD and rich in THC, the compound responsible for inducing the “high” associated with marijuana.
 Hemp, on the other hand, is rich in CBD content but contains virtually no THC.

 Hopefully, if someone now asks you “Is CBD legal or not?” you’ll be able to identify the difference on your own.

 In 2018, The FDA approved the first CBD-based medication after years of research suggesting that CBD is beneficial to treat two rare and severe forms of childhood epilepsy.
 The FDA Commissioner Scott Gottlieb has said the approval was “a reminder that advancing sound development programs that properly evaluate active ingredients contained in marijuana can lead to important medical therapies.”
 He noted that the action was “not an approval of medical marijuana or all of its components” but rather of one specific CBD medication for a particular use.
 In April, an advisory committee unanimously recommended approval of the drug for the two types of epilepsy.
 FDA CBD rules approving hemp as medicine have helped spread awareness about CBD and acceptance regarding its use.

 The U.S. Food and Drug Administration (FDA) ran tests on multiple CBD companies’ products in 2015 and 2016 and found that the CBD content was over exaggerated or not at all present.
 The FDA does not regulate CBD, so keep this in mind.
 They just tested the products as a one-time experiment.
 Sometimes, industrial-grade hemp is imported from Europe or Canada, but this is not often potent.
 Other companies genetically engineer strains.